theintern/intern/docs/configuration.md

 **Default**: `/.*/`

 The `grep` property is used to filter which tests are run.
 Grep operates on test IDs.
 A test ID is the concatenation of a test name with all of its parent suite names.
+Every test ID that matches the current grep expression will be run.

 ### `leaveRemoteOpen`

 **Default**: `false`

-Normally when Intern runs tests on remote browsers, it shuts them down when testing is finished.
+Normally when Intern runs tests on remote browsers, it shuts the browser down when testing is finished.
 However, you may sometimes want to inspect the state of a remote browser after tests have run, particularly if you're trying to debug why a test is failing.
 Setting `leaveRemoteOpen` to true will cause Intern to leave the browser open after testing.
 Setting it to `'fail'` will cause Intern to leave it open only if there were test failures.

 ### `loader`